cloudbees-days/cloudbees-ci-pipeline-workshop/input.md

     }
 ```

+|NOTE: We added the the `beforeInput` option set to `true` so that the `when` condition will be checked before the `input` - if we didn't add that option then the `input` would be executed before the `when` condition and it would execute for all branches, not just the `master` branch.

 2. Navigate to the **helloworld-nodejs** job in Blue Ocean on your Team Master and the job for the **master** branch should be running or queued to run.
 Note the `input` prompt during the `Deploy` stage.
 Go ahead and click the **Proceed** button and the job will complete successfully.  *The `input` prompt is also available in the Console log and classic Stage View.* <p><img src="img/input/input_basic.png" width=800/>

 3. If you hadn't clicked on either the **Proceed** or **Abort** button in the `input` prompt then your Team Master would haved waited indefinitely for a user response.
 Let's fix that by setting a timeout.
 Earlier we used `options` at the global `pipeline` level to set the ***Discard old builds*** strategy for your Team Master with the `buildDiscarder` `option`.
 Now we will configure `options` at the `stage` level.
 We will add a `timeout` `option` for the **Deploy** `stage` using the [`stage` `options` directive](https://jenkins.io/doc/book/pipeline/syntax/#stage-options).
 Update the **Deploy** `stage` to match the following in the **master** branch and then commit the changes: